Citybus (Hong Kong)

 Citybus Limited (城巴有限公司) is a bus company which provides both franchised and non-franchised service in Hong Kong.
 The franchised route network serves Hong Kong Island, cross-harbour routes (between Hong Kong Island and Kowloon/New Territories), North Lantau (Tung Chung and Hong Kong Disneyland), Hong Kong International Airport, Kowloon, New Territories, Shenzhen Bay Port and Hong Kong–Zhuhai–Macau Bridge Hong Kong Port.
 The non-franchised routes serve mainly City One Sha Tin.
-It also provides bus rental services and staff bus services for some large companies such as TVB and China Light and Power.
+It also provides bus rental services and staff bus services for some large companies, such as TVB and China Light and Power.

-From 1984 to 2001 the company offered a cross-border service between Hong Kong and Mainland China using mainly Leyland Olympians, but this was discontinued due to stiff competition.
+From 1984 to 2001, the company offered a cross-border service between Hong Kong and mainland China using mainly double-decker Leyland Olympians, but this was discontinued due to stiff competition.
 However, in 2007, Citybus began operating route B3, which goes to Shenzhen Bay Port.

-Since August 2020, the company is wholly owned by Bravo Transport which also owns the third largest operator, New World First Bus (NWFB).
+Since August 2020, the company has been wholly owned by Bravo Transport, which also owned the then-third largest operator, New World First Bus (NWFB).
 Prior to this, both NWFB and Citybus were owned by NWS Holdings and its predecessors.
-On 1 July 2023, the NWFB operations will be merged into Citybus.
+On 1 July 2023, the NWFB operations merged into Citybus.